Beauty–thinking about

 Activity and discussion

-- Use examples from art, nature, objects in the room to discuss what makes something beautiful.
-Work on seeing if there are specific characteristics or criteria you are using.
+- Use examples from art, nature, or objects in the room to discuss what makes something beautiful.
+Are there are specific characteristics or criteria you are using?

 - Is beauty simply “in the eye of the beholder?”
 Can anything be beautiful?
 What about: